soundanalogous/Breakout/README.md

 - Chrome Beta (for Android 4.0 and higher)
 - See [Test Environment](https://github.com/soundanalogous/Breakout/wiki/Test-Environment) for list of tested phones and tablets

+Contributing
+---
+Contributors are welcome.
+If you have any ideas, suggestions for improvements, examples to share, or anything else you'd like to contribute please get in touch.

+Please submit pull requests against the dev branch.

 Credits
 ---
 Breakout is developed by Jeff Hoefs